Rate this page:

 Custom entities are user-defined data structures for storing app data.
 Forge's storage API lets you query data stored in these structures using a wide array of query conditions.
 These query conditions make it possible to build advanced, complex queries to suit your app's operations.

-See Complex queries (EAP) for more detailed information about setting custom entities and building queries for them.
+See Complex queries (preview) for more detailed information about setting custom entities and building queries for them.

 When using the app storage API, we strongly recommend that you: